 Every pupil should feel able to raise concerns with any member of staff whom they feel they can trust.
-Staff who hear about concerns, suspicions or allegations from a pupil must relay the concerns immediately and appropriately to the relevant person - usually this will be to the Head, in accordance with the procedure set out at Appendix 2 below.
+Staff who hear about concerns, suspicions or allegations from a pupil must relay the concerns immediately and appropriately to the relevant person - usually this will be to the Head, (the DSL), or in the case of safeguarding concerns, in accordance with the procedure set out at Appendix 2 below.